 What’s the power difference between a Raspberry Pi Zero and others?
 I talk about the Raspberry Pi Zero’s advantages, but not about the cons.
 In fact, the Raspberry Pi Zero is something around twice slower than the Raspberry Pi 3B+.
 So if you need power, it’s not a good choice.
 But for all these projects, there is absolutely no speed needed.

 Note: Using the new Raspberry Pi Zero 2 W will remove all the limitations I give in this article.
 If you don’t have one already, I highly recommend using this model for all the projects listed on this page.
 You can find the differences between Pi Zero and Pi Zero 2 in this other article.

 Support me: Join the community on Patreon to show your support, get behind-the-scenes content and other awesome perks!

 Grab your free PDF file with all the commands you need to know on Raspberry Pi!

-If you have other projects ideas for a Raspberry Pi Zero, feel free to share them in the comments, so we can keep here a reference as complete as possible
+If you have other project ideas for a Raspberry Pi Zero, feel free to share them in the comments, so we can have a reference point that is as complete as possible.

 Not sure where to start?